bbbbbr/SuperJuniorSameDuck/README.md

 The MBC type can also be set explicitly using the `--force-mbc` option (overrides file extension).
   - `.md0`: MegaDuck MD 0
     - Games/Programs: Laptop System ROM, Bilder Lexikon, DataBank
-      - These are all laptop programs which require `--duck-laptop` to run
+      - These are all laptop programs require the laptop hardware (automatically connected by default in the emulator, will not work with `--duck-handheld`)
   - `.md1`: MegaDuck MD 1
     - Games: Puppet Knight, Suleiman’s Treasure
   - `.md2`: MegaDuck MD 2